morewings/next-card/README.md

 There are two custom events to track: `link_click` and `contact_click`.
 Each event reports link title as a `value` parameter.

 ## Custom domain

 You can [set up a custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) for your card.

-Don't forget to remove `basePath` property from the `./next.config.js`.
+Remember to remove `basePath` property from the `./next.config.js`.

 ## Font support